Yloquo/FGO-Macros-for-Bluestacks/README.md

 CE Merging:
 Have set a CE to feed EXP to.
 This will not manually limit break your CE, so you should LB it first.
 CE select screen is set to largest (out of the three sizes in the bottom-left).
 I think it can work with smaller sizes, though.
+Equipped CEs will make the process hang, so if you have random low-level CEs equipped, unequip them.

 !!!
-You've set the filters so the CEs you want to feed are on the top on the CE select screen.
-!!!!
-You're absolutely sure you've protected any CEs you don't want to mulch!
+You've set the filters so the CEs you want to feed are on the top on the CE select screen and you're absolutely sure you've protected any CEs you don't want to mulch!
 This doesn't go too far on the CE select screen (About 7 lines), but for safety, lock your CEs!!!
-Equipped CEs will make the process hang, so if you have random low-level CEs equipped, unequip them.

 ----